folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 local type indexed by the `owner` field is the one that is checked agains and changed.

-## Properties of reversibility

-The main property that reversing needs to preserve is *causal consistency*: the state that we reach when moving backward is a state that could have been reached by moving forward only.

 # Putting it all together  {#combining}